Webklex/laravel-imap/README.md

 /** @var \Illuminate\Pagination\LengthAwarePaginator $paginator */
 $paginator = $aMessage->paginate();
 ```
+> You can also paginate a Folder-, Attachment- or FlagCollection instance.

+#### Fetch a specific message
 Get a specific message by uid (Please note that the uid is not unique and can change):
 ``` php
 /** @var \Webklex\IMAP\Folder $oFolder */